Financial adviser vs wealth manager: what are the key differences?

 A wealth manager is a type of financial adviser who specialises in working with individuals with a high net worth.

-They tend to work more closely with their clients and offer comprehensive, ongoing financial advice on investing, philanthropy, tax services, and estate planning.
+They tend to work more closely with their clients and offer comprehensive, ongoing financial advice on investing, philanthropy, tax services, asset protection and estate planning.

 You can find a wealth manager through a financial firm that caters to clients with high net worth.
-Alternatively, you can opt for a freelance or self-employed wealth manager.
+Alternatively, you can opt for a self-employed wealth manager.

 Financial adviser vs wealth manager: what is the difference?